saent-x/tors-x.dev/src/routes/blog/posts/svelte-4-vs-svelte-5-a-complete-guide-to-the-major-changes/+page.md

 featured: true
 ---

-# Svelte 4 vs Svelte 5: A Complete Guide to the Major Changes

 Svelte 5 represents a significant evolution in the Svelte ecosystem, introducing a fundamentally new reactivity system and several breaking changes that modernize the framework.
 While Svelte 4 served developers well with its compile-time optimizations and intuitive syntax, Svelte 5 takes reactivity to the next level with runes and improved performance characteristics.